fayis672/epub_viewer/README.md

 //Epub controller to manage epub final  EpubController  epubController;

-///Epub url to load epub from network final  String  epubUrl;
+///Epub source, accepts url, file or assets
+///opf format is not tested, use with caution final  String  epubSource;

 ///Epub headers to load epub from network final  Map<String, String> headers;